InternComp/interncomp-platform/README.md

 A parent repo for interncomp project

-# Initial Setup (To be tested yet)
+# Initial Setup

+## Cloning the project

-Use following to clone:
+Use following command to clone:

 ```
 git clone --recurse-submodules https://github.com/InternComp/interncomp-platform.git
 ```

-To update all:
+To update all repos:

 ```
 git submodule update --remote
 ```

+## Setup .env files

+Setup .env files as discussed in assignment submission.

+## Running the code

+See manual-setup.md in this repo.